-There are two major types of second mortgages you can choose from: a home equity loan or a home equity line of credit (HELOC).
+There are two major types of second mortgages you can choose from: a home equity loan or a home equity line of credit.

 Home Equity Loan

-Home equity lines of credit (HELOCs) don’t give you money in a single lump sum.
-Instead, HELOCs work more like a credit card.
+HELOCs don’t give you money in a single lump sum.
+Instead, they work more like a credit card.
 Your lender approves you for a line of credit based on the amount of equity you have in your home.
 Then, you can borrow against the credit the lender extends to you.
 You may receive special checks or a credit card to make purchases.
 Like a credit card, HELOCs use a revolving balance.
 This means that you can use the money on your credit line multiple times as long as you pay it back.
 For example, if your lender approves you for a $10,000 HELOC, you spend $5,000 and pay it back, then you can use the full $10,000 again in the future.

 HELOCs are only valid for a predetermined period of time called a “draw period.”
 You must make minimum monthly payments during your draw period as you do on a credit card.
 Once your draw period ends, you must repay the entire balance left on your loan.
 Your lender might require you to pay in a single lump sum or make repayments over a period of time.
 If you cannot repay what you borrowed at the end of the repayment period, your lender can seize your home.

-Like any other type of loan, there are both benefits and drawbacks to taking out a second mortgage.
+Like any other type of loan, there are both pros and cons to taking out a second mortgage.